10 Awesome Baking Stone Substitutes

 No pizza stone?
 What can I use instead of a pizza stone?
 A steel slab may be helpful for your baking.
 It comes with different shapes like round or rectangle to fit into your oven.
 The essence of steel slab is similar to the baking stone, which distributes heat evenly and retains heat longer.

-It would help if you also preheated it before baking pizza or bread, like other tools above.
+It would help if you also preheated it before baking pizza or bread, like the other tools above.
 Although it gives the crust crispiness, it’s quite a big budget for you.

 9. Fire Bricks